Iodine oxide

 Iodine oxides are chemical compounds of oxygen and iodine.
 Iodine has only two stable oxides which are isolatable in bulk, iodine tetroxide and iodine pentoxide, but a number of other oxides are formed in trace quantities or have been hypothesized to exist.

 The chemistry of these compounds is complicated with only a few having been well characterized.
 Many have been detected in the atmosphere and are believed to be particularly important in the marine boundary layer.

+Molecular compounds

 Diiodine monoxide has largely been the subject of theoretical study, but there is some evidence that it may be prepared in a similar manner to dichlorine monoxide, via a reaction between HgO and I2.
 The compound appears to be highly unstable but can react with alkenes to give halogenated products.